titon/toolkit/docs/en/components/base.md

 ### Display ###

 To mark an element as display block, use `.shown`, or to hide an element, use `.hidden`.
-Marking an element as inline or inline-block is also possible with `.inline` and `.inline-block`.

 ```html
 <div class="hidden">Can't see this!</div>